 By now, you know the month of your exam.
 It’s time to research your review course options and register.
-Obviously, we’re a bit biased, as we feel we have the ideal course; however, you should look for the following features.
+Obviously we’re a bit biased, as we feel we have the ideal course; however, you should look for the following features.
 We recommend a BOARD review course, not just a review course, for an exam focused review.
 You also want a faculty that lectures in accordance with the latest ACOG recommendations and not on their boring research or the latest, yet unproven, fads.
 The faculty needs to be particularly knowledgeable in the oral exam process and content and also provide Mock Oral Exams and Case List Reviews.
-Our courses are September 18-23 and November 13-18.
+Our courses are on September 17-22 and November 19-24.

 Case List Component